sgrottel/tiny-tools-collection/README.md

 ## MakeIco
 Powershell script using [IcoTools](https://github.com/jtippet/IcoTools) to make an `.ico` file from multiple image files in one call.

+## poltermouse
+Little tool to move the mouse around by itself, faking activity.

 ## scfeu
 Source Code Files Encoding Unifier -- encoding and line endings fixed in code files.
 Sort of.